DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

 - According to the Tukey’s method of outlier detection, outliers are defined as the values in the data set that fall beyond the range of −1.5×IQR to 1.5×IQR.
-- We determined the number of outliers in the ‘averageRating’ variable to be 5215 from the above table.
+- I determined the number of outliers in the ‘averageRating’ variable to be 5215 from the above table.
-- As the percentage of outliers is 1.7%, we deemed it appropriate to simply remove these observations from the dataset.
+- As the percentage of outliers is 1.7%, I deemed it appropriate to simply remove these observations from the dataset.

 - A Multivariate boxplot was plotted to determine possible outliers in runtimeMinutes by titleType.
 - Although the plot does show outliers in the variable, after conducting research the data was deemed to be valid.